ChristophTurri/Linux-guide/Arch Linux/EndeavourOStoArch.md

 sudo rm lsb-release.hook os-release.hook

-Stage 5, Delete the sync database
+Step 5, Delete the sync database
 -----------------

 rm /var/lib/pacman/sync/endeavouros.db

-Stage 6, mirrorlist files
+Step 6, mirrorlist files
 ------------------

 * At etc/pacman.d , Remove the endeavour mirrorlist and replace with new mirrorlist(download new mirrolist and edit As per arch wiki) or simply rename.

-Stage 7, Edit release files.
+Step 7, Edit release files.
 -----------------------

 * change "endeavouros" to "arch"  in files 2.